FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 We can also add an extra dimension of data to our Histogram with "Series".

 ![Example Histogram with categorical bins and grouped by Series](/images/node-examples/ui-chart-histogram-bins-series.png "Example Histogram with categorical bins and grouped by Series"){data-zoomable}
-_Screenshot showing two histograms rendering hte same data source, but with different series_
+_Screenshot showing two Histograms rendering the same data source, but with different series_

 Here, we have a sample data set which details licenses for software running for _n_ days.
-Each license details the operating system (`os`), which `version` of the software it is running, and whether or not it is a paid for `license`.
+Each license details the operating system (`os`), which `version` of the software it is running, and whether or not it is a paid-for `license`.

 Our two side-by-side charts show the same frequency data (with bins for the `age` on the x-axis), but one breaks it down by `version` and the other by `os`.